spoulson/Itinerary/README.markdown

   - Does not perform timezone interpretation or computation.
 All date/times are timezone agnostic.

 * Why use Itinerary?
-  - You need to describe complex recurrance patterns and/or arbitrary schedules of date/times.
+  - You need to logically describe complex recurrance patterns and/or arbitrary schedules of date/times.
   - You need to store this description (not the events) for later reuse.

 * How do I get started using Itinerary?
   - Learn TDL expression syntax from the Itinerary Wiki on GitHub: https://github.com/spoulson/Itinerary/wiki
   - Test TDL expression syntax using the TDL Explorer tool in the solution.
-  - See the example projects and unit tests for reference.

 SYSTEM REQUIREMENTS
 -------------------

 ### Development requirements:
-Visual Studio 2010 (Professional edition or better required for unit test execution)
+Visual Studio 2010 (Professional edition or better required for unit test execution).
+Java SE JDK (optional, required to compile ANTLR grammar).

 ### Runtime requirements:
-.NET 4.0
+.NET 4.0.

 KNOWN ISSUES
 ------------